Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2022.

 With the advent of DAB, internet radio and Bluetooth streaming, the humble radio has come a long way since its bedside clock integration, too.

 What follows is our pick of the best DAB radios we've tested.
 They all give you access to hundreds of digital radio stations, as well as a number of useful features such as Bluetooth and live recording.
 Our round-up includes budget and premium options, from dependable brands such as Pure, Ruark and Roberts.
-Learn the names of these top DAB radios now and be first in line to snap up a deal when discount events roll around.
+Learn the names of these top DAB radios now and be first in line to snap up a deal when the time comes.

 How we choose the best DAB radios